graphadvantage/neo4j-binary-cosine-similarity/README.md

 You probably noticed the table row marked "OTU" - this refers to "Operational Taxonomic Units" and is based on an excellent review of binary measures of similarity: http://www.iiisci.org/journal/CV$/sci/pdfs/GS315JG.pdf by Choi et al.

+The contingency table below describes this notation, which we can use to explore other similarity measures, such as Jaccard and Dice.

 *OTUs Expression of Binary Instances i and j*
 <table>